It became a performance metric, a branding tool, a line in shareholder letters. But in 2025, investors are asking different questions:

 Regenerative business starts from different assumptions:

 Firms like Ecosia, and Holcim (through circular cement pilots) offer early answers.
-Not perfect.
-But directional.
+Not perfect, but directional.

 This shift reshapes core decisions: